“I bow in repentance of any misdeeds lived, forgetting my ties to all those things that I am able to eat.”

 I would read this twelfth affirmation as: “I bow in repentance of any misdeeds lived, forgetting my ties to all those things that I am able to eat.”

 This is not a call to fast, nor a commitment to disregard starvation.
 It’s a call to renounce one’s ties to food – not to renounce food.
 It’s a hard distinction.
 Perhaps easier to understand at a philosphical level than at a pragmatic one.
-And since my personal interest in Buddhism lies more at the pragmatics than in any type of abstraction, this is an important puzzle to solve.
+Since my personal interest in Buddhism lies more at the pragmatics than in any type of abstraction, this is an important puzzle to solve.